 approximately 12 1/4 hours (without counting rest and meal stops) to walk

 from Thonon to the junction with the other GR5.
-To find lodging, you will need to detour from the GR5 to one of the refuges or hotels at Les Clouz, Vinzier or Chevenoz
+To find lodging the first night, you will need to detour from the GR5 to one of the refuges or hotels at Les Clouz, Vinzier or Chevenoz

 (respectively 5/1/4, 5 1/2 or 7 hours from Thonon).
 Thus, your total walking

-On this route from Thon-les-Bains, the refuge of the Dent d'Oche, which I highly recommend
+On this route from Thonon-les-Bains, the refuge of the Dent d'Oche can be reached in 13

 hours, including the detours for lodging..